Cartagena, Colombia - Things to Do in Cartagena

 Explore the Walled City and Colonial Architecture

-Booking Tip: Free to explore on your own, but guided walking tours cost $15-25 per person and provide valuable historical context.
-Early morning (8-10am) or late afternoon (4-6pm) offer the best lighting and fewer crowds.
+Booking Tip: Free to explore on your own, but guided walking tours cost $15-30 USD and provide valuable historical context.
+Early morning (8-10 AM) or late afternoon (4-6 PM) offer the best lighting and cooler temperatures.
 Look for certified local guides who speak your language and have good reviews.

-Booking Tip: Food tours cost $40-70 per person and typically last 3-4 hours with 6-8 tastings.
-Choose tours that include both street food and restaurant stops.
-Evening tours often include drinks and are more atmospheric.
-Ensure the operator follows food safety standards.
+Booking Tip: Food tours range from $35-60 USD and typically last 3-4 hours, including multiple tastings.
+Choose tours that visit both street food vendors and local restaurants.
+Evening food tours often include visits to trendy neighborhoods and rooftop bars.

 Getting There

-Rafael Núñez International Airport (CTG) serves Cartagena with direct flights from major Colombian cities like Bogotá (1.5 hours) and Medellín (1 hour), as well as international connections from Miami, Panama City, and other Caribbean destinations.
-The airport is located about 20 minutes from the Old Town, with official taxis costing around $15-20, while ride-sharing apps like Uber offer slightly cheaper alternatives.
-For overland travel, luxury buses connect Cartagena to other Colombian cities, though the journey from Bogotá takes about 20 hours through scenic but winding mountain roads.
+Rafael Núñez International Airport (CTG) is located about 20 minutes from the city center and receives direct flights from major Colombian cities like Bogotá, Medellín, and Cali, as well as international flights from Miami, Panama City, and other Caribbean destinations.
+Taxis from the airport cost around $15-20 USD, while ride-sharing apps like Uber are also available and often cheaper.
+For a more adventurous approach, you can reach Cartagena by bus from other Colombian cities, though the journey from Bogotá takes about 20 hours, or by cruise ship as part of a Caribbean itinerary.

 Getting Around